Author: Oscar V.

 If the owner is not a major holder, and the illegal occupant is in a situation of vulnerability, the standard procedure will apply, but with the obligation to inform the judge of the exact day and time of the eviction and to notify the relevant social services to assess the squatter's situation.

-If the owner is not a major holder, and the squatter who has gained unauthorized entry is not in a situation of vulnerability, the standard procedure will apply, but with the obligation to inform the judge of the exact day and time of the eviction.
+If the owner is not a major holder, and the squatter who has gained unauthorized entry is not in a situation of vulnerability, the standard procedure will apply, but with simply the obligation to inform the judge of the exact day and time of the eviction.

 If the owner is a major holder, and the squatter is in a situation of vulnerability, the eviction lawsuit will not be admitted unless a prior conciliation process has been initiated with the relevant social services.
 Furthermore, the judge may suspend the eviction until a housing solution is guaranteed for the squatter, with a maximum period of 12 months.